redpencilio/deliver-email-service/README.md

 <br> <br>
 # Development

-This will show you how to setup a development environment so you can take advantage of features like 'live reload' & 'chrome debugger';
+This will show you how to setup a development environment so you can take advantage of features and tools like **live reload** & **chrome debugger tool**;

 **Optional:**